gbeced/pyalgotrade/doc/mtgox_tutorial.rst

 Papertrading
 ------------

-Let's move on with a simple strategy that prints live bars as they come from MtGox.
+Now let's move running the same strategy but instead of using historical data we'll use live data coming directly from MtGox:

 .. literalinclude:: ../samples/tutorial_mtgox_2.py